paulscherrerinstitute/wica-http/README.md

    5. Check the connection to the backend control system.

-      Read your favourite EPICS channel (which must be accessible on your local network).
+      Read your favourite EPICS channel (which must be accessible on the local network).
       ```
       http://localhost:8080/ca/channel/<pvName>
       ```